Fort Wayne, Indiana: American Revolution to the Old Northwest

 In 1790, President George Washington ordered the U.S. Army to subdue and pacify the tribes.
 The first expedition, led by General Josiah Harmar reached Kekionga and exercised scorched earth tactics on the village and crops.
 Miami war chief Little Turtle, who had been long tracking the whereabouts of Harmar though the aid of various agents such as Simon Girty, would quickly drive Harmar and the US troops away.
 The confederacy warriors attacked the second invading force, led in 1791 by General Arthur St. Clair, before it could get that far and wiped it out, in a massacre known as St. Clair's Defeat at modern-day Fort Recovery, Ohio.
 It's known as the greatest defeat of the U.S. Army by Native Americans in history.
 This defeat left the US army crippled and borders open to attacks from the British and allied native tribes.
 General Anthony Wayne was recalled from civilian life to lead a third expedition, defeating the confederacy's warriors at the Battle of Fallen Timbers, near modern-day Toledo, Ohio on August 20, 1794.
 Wayne's men then marched up the Maumee River, systematically burning evacuated native towns, crops, and winter food stores, until they reached its headwaters, where Kekionga remained in ruins.
 Wayne then confronted the British at Fort Miami, where the British debated an attack.
 Later, Wayne selected the site for construction of Fort Wayne.
 He ordered a fort that could withstand heavy British artillery, especially a 24-pound cannon, along with attacks from their army or native allies.

 The following year, Wayne negotiated a peace accord, the Treaty of Greenville with tribal leaders, in which they agreed to stop fighting, end support of the British, and ceded most of what is now Ohio along with certain tracts further west, including the area around Fort Wayne encompassing Kekionga and the land portage.
 Wayne promised the remainder would remain Indian lands, which is why the territory west of Ohio was named Indiana.
 Wayne would die one year later and a Spanish spy James Wilkinson would assume his role as General.
 In subsequent years, the government used Fort Wayne to hand out annual payments under the treaty.
 But in a recurring cycle, the tribes ran up debts to white traders who came there to sell them alcohol and manufactured goods, and the government pushed tribal leaders—including through bribes—to sell more reservation land to pay off those debts and, when the land was gone, then to agree to have the tribe removed to the Far West.

 In 1802, a United States fur trade factory was established in Fort Wayne.
-It was burned by the local Indians at the beginning of the War of 1812.
+It was burned by the local Native Americans at the beginning of the War of 1812.